peta-pico/nanopub-indexer/README.md

 	$ set JAVA_HOME=<Java jdk root dir>

-Next of one can run the mvn package command on the nanopub-indexer folder
+Next of one can run the mvn package command on the nanopub-indexer folder:

 	$ mvn package